The Student Guide: 8 Fun Things To Do In Bristol

 Bristol is brimming with history that’s just waiting to be explored, and what better way to do this other than on a Pirate Walk?

-It’s one of the city’s prime attractions, which gives you a full blown insight to its heritage.
+It’s one of the city’s prime attractions, which gives you a full-blown insight into its heritage.

 If it’s your first time in Bristol, this is defo one to get your new friends involved with.